Netcracker/KubeMarine/documentation/Maintenance.md

 ### Configuring Remove Node Procedure

+JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/remove_node.json?raw=1).
+For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 To remove nodes, it is possible to use the configuration format similar to installation or adding.
 For more information, refer to [Kubemarine Inventory Nodes](Installation.md#nodes) section in _Kubemarine Installation Procedure_.

 For example: